 Sunil suddenly stops speaking English and seems to tell my new surrogate father that there just aren’t that many places this good and at this price (Rs 7000 = $155).
 I look around the apartment at the marble floors, new ceiling fans, the western and Indian style toilets and decide to take it.
 The place is only a 5 minute auto rickshaw drive or 15 minute walk from work and my new neighbors were so friendly that it seems like a great fit.
 I have just started the great process of outsourcing my life: I’ve just reduced my rent 90%.

 We triumphantly get back on his bike and roar through the traffic back to the office, where I am told that I’ve just set a new Intellecap record for finding an apartment.
 Some of the more senior people in the office ask Sunil if the place is convenient and in good repair and he seems to assuage their concern, even if I couldn’t.
 As I return to my desk, Anurag tells me that Sunil has been on the phone with the landlord and we need to go and meet him in order to secure the place.
-He then increases the anxiety by saying that places in Hyderabad have been rented within the hour, so we had better move.
+He then increases the anxiety by saying that places in

 The three of us get in to the back of an auto (the short form of auto rickshaw that I’ll be using from now on) and head for the area near the airport—about a 20 minute drive.
 On the way Sunil and Anurag converse in Hindi and intersperse some information about the local landmarks we are passing.